EcoPigs Methodology v3 — the Measured-Carbon Model (EMCM)

 • Grade comparisons are valid across v1.0 and v2.0 (same thresholds)

-• Absolute gCO2 values should be compared within the same methodology version, or with awareness of the 4.3% reduction
+• Absolute gCO2e values should be compared within the same methodology version, or with awareness of the 4.3% reduction

 • The Traditional score uses the SWD v4 built-in grid (494) and provides the closest comparison to v1.0 values

-The measured score (v2.0) adds to the other four.
+The measured score adds to the other four.
 It does not replace them.
-You can track your traditional score (for industry benchmarks) and your measured score (for accuracy) at the same time.
+You can track your traditional score (for industry benchmarks) and your measured score (for accuracy) at the same time — and in v3 the measured score feeds the EMCM calibrated figure with its 90% range and tier.

 v2.0 adds four device power profiles.
 These turn measured CPU time, estimated GPU compositing, and screen-on time into energy numbers.